emily-nguyen97/genshin_project/1_Terraform/README.md

-### Setting up
+# Setting up

-'''shell
-# Download the latest version
+## Download the latest version
+'''bash
 wget https://releases.hashicorp.com/terraform/1.5.4/terraform_1.5.4_linux_amd64.zip
+'''

-# Unzip the file
+## Unzip the file
+'''bash
 unzip terraform_1.5.4_linux_amd64.zip
+'''

-# Move the executable into a directory for executables
+## Move the executable into a directory for executables
+'''bash
 sudo mv terraform /usr/local/bin/
 '''

-### Things to personally check
+# Things to personally check

-'''shell
-# Check if these commands need to be run at any point
+## Check if these commands need to be run at any point
+'''bash
 chmod +x terraform
 export PATH=$PATH:~/terraform
 '''